tidymodels/corrr/cran-comments.md

+This is the first submission of this package.

 ## Test environments
 * local Windows 10 install, R 3.3.1
+* local OS X El Capitan install, R 3.3.1
 * ubuntu 12.04.5 LTS (on travis-ci), R 3.3.1

 ## R CMD check results